oracle/graalpython/docs/user/Interoperability.md

 ### Interop Types to Python

 Most importantly and upfront - all foreign objects passing into Python have the Python type `foreign`.
 There is no emulation of i.e., objects that are interop booleans to have the Python type `bool`.
 This is because interop types can overlap in ways that the Python builtin types cannot, and it would not be clear what should take precendence.
-Instead, the `foreign` type defines all of the Python special methods for type conversion that are used throughout the interpreter (methods like `__add__`, `__int__`, `__str__`, `__getitem__` etc) and these try to do the right thing based on the interop type (or raise an exception.)
+Instead, the `foreign` type defines all of the Python special methods for type conversion that are used throughout the interpreter (methods like `__add__`, `__int__`, `__str__`, `__getitem__`, etc.) and these try to do the right thing based on the interop type (or raise an exception.)

 Types not listed in the below table have no special interpretation in Python right now.

 | Interop type | Python interpretation                                                                                                                                                                                                                                                                                                |
 |:-------------|:---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|